jgehrcke/gipc/docs/index.rst

 .. _what:

-gipc (pronunciation “gipsy”) provides convenient child process management in the context of `gevent <http://gevent.org>`_. gipc is developed for and tested on CPython 2.6/2.7/3.3/3.4 on Linux as well as on Windows.
+gipc (pronunciation “gipsy”) provides convenient child process management in the context of `gevent <http://gevent.org>`_.
+Currently, gipc is developed for CPython 2.6/2.7/3.3/3.4 on Linux as well as on Windows.
+It requires gevent 1.1.

 Usage of Python's
 `multiprocessing <https://docs.python.org/library/multiprocessing.html>`_